 8. Under the Skin

-Few films this decade seemed to spring forth from the depths of a nightmarish subconscious with such aplomb as Jonathan Glazer’s Under the Skin.
+Few films this decade seemed to spring forth from the depths of a nightmarish subconscious with such aplomb Jonathan Glazer’s Under the Skin.
 Fewer still have burrowed as deeply within the recesses of one’s memory, like a half-recalled vision of horrific beauty.
-Glazer intuitively understands the psychic imprint of semiotics, which he emphasizes near the film’s opening shots which transition from a camera lens to a human eye.
-But the entire film eschews over-intellectualizing in favor of evoking the sheer sensory phenomenon experienced by the unnamed extra-terrestrial (Scarlett Johannson) who traverses through Scottish byways and towns in search of unsuspecting product for some indescribable cosmic assembly line.
+Glazer intuitively understands the psychic imprint forged by semiotics as emphasized near the film’s opening shots when we cut from a camera lens to a human eye.
+But the entire film forgoes over-intellectualizing in favor of evoking the sheer sensory phenomenon experienced by the unnamed extra-terrestrial (Scarlett Johannson) who traverses through Scottish byways and towns in search of unsuspecting product for some indescribable cosmic assembly line.
 The film doesn’t spell out what the alien’s goal is, nor does it need to.
 Rather, by having one of the most recognizable movie stars on the planet embody multifaceted elements of destruction, vulnerability, and curiosity, Under the Skin challenges the oft-touted scopophilic pleasures gained from the moving image to ask us how we can define humanity beyond the act of watching.
-The disquieting query posed by Glazer’s masterwork is where we truly identify our empathy, especially in a time when we seem so, if you’ll pardon the pun, alien to one another.
+The disquieting query posed by Glazer’s masterwork is where we truly forge our sense of empathy, especially in a time when we seem so, if you’ll pardon the phrase, alien to one another.

 7. Uncle Boonmee Who Can Recall His Past Lives